 (b) No candidate may file for more than one office or position number per election.

-The City Council shall be divided into the Mayor and places 1, 2, 3, 4 and 5.
-Each place shall be for a two-year term.
-The Mayor and Council member for places 2 and 4 shall be elected in even numbered years.
+(b) Each place shall be for a two year term.
+The Mayor and Council members for places 2 and 4 shall be elected in even numbered years.
 Council members for places 1, 3, and 5 shall be elected in odd numbered years.
-There are no term limits defined.

-The Mayor may exercise veto power over a Council action within five (5) workings days of that action.
+The Mayor may exercise veto power over a Council action within five (5) working days of that action.
 The Mayor shall give written notice of a veto to the City Secretary.
 Upon proper notice, Council action to consider overriding a veto shall be an agenda item at the next scheduled Council meeting.
 The decision of the Council to override a veto is not subject to veto by the Mayor and becomes effective immediately.